mohammedswesy/restful-booker-qa-project/README.md

 * ✅ Validated responses and status codes
 * ⚠️ Identified inconsistencies between API behavior and documentation

 ---
+## 💡 Key Insights

+- Some endpoints returned unexpected status codes compared to documentation
+- API behavior was inconsistent in certain edge cases
+- Importance of validating both response body and status codes
+- Real-world APIs may not always match their documentation
+---

 ## 👨‍💻 Team Members